FTSRG-ReteLab/csapat1b-vcs-ci-lab/README.md

 # Train Velocity Controller

-This is a sample application for the verification laboratory.
+This is AAAA sample application for the verification laboratory.

 ## Getting started